Unemployment Benefits Extensions

 December 2010: Congress allowed the extended benefits to expire, directly impacting 800,000 unemployed workers who relied on the extension to tide them over.
 Why?
 Because Republicans said the extension added $30 billion to the budget deficit.
 They also refused to extend the Bush tax cuts for families making under $250,000 unless the cuts are also extended for higher-income families.
 That would add $80 billion to the deficit over the next two years.

 |Jan - May||Jan - May||Jun - Aug||Jun - Aug||Sep - Dec||Sep - Dec|

 Congress kept the extension until the end of the calendar year.
 It was part of the negotiations that kept the economy from falling off the fiscal cliff.

-Benefits though have a similar, but even more, direct effect as lower interest rates.
-It gives the unemployed more money to spend, increasing demand.
+Paying benefits has a similar, but even more direct effect as that of lower interest rates.
+Benefit payments give the unemployed more money to spend, increasing demand.
 In fact, every $1 of unemployment benefits puts $1.47 into the economy.